BenGamma/easyrollcall/README.md

 =============

 This Arduino firmware is part of a student project.
- It is a terminal scanning student NFC cards to easily computerize the roll call.
+ It is an arduino based terminal, scanning student NFC cards to easily computerize the roll call.

+What it does :
+* Sending a http GET request to a server depending on the NFC's id of the scanned card.

 To make it work you’ll need this material :
 * An arduino board with ethernet shield or an arduino ethernet